 Salt River PIMA-MARICOPA INDIAN COMMUNITY

 10005 E. OSBORN RD. / SCOTTSDALE, ARIZONA 85256-9722 / PHONE (480) 362-7400

 LOCAL EMERGENCY DECLARATION COVID-19

 RESCINDED

 TO RESCIND THE LOCAL EMERGENCY DECLARATION ISSUED ON MARCH 18, 2020 AND ALL SUBSEQUENT DIRECTIVES STILL IN EFFECT.

 The COVID-19 virus continues to be a public health threat to the Community and as of April 13, 2022 the Arizona Department of Health Services and local public health departments have identified 2,016,797 cases of COVID-19 with 29,823 deaths in the state and within the Community 2,800 cases of COVID-19 have been identified and 58 deaths; and

 While current infection rates and positive tests rates in the Community are low, the Community desires to rescind the Local Emergency Declaration and will continue to 1) offer vaccinations as the best method of prevention and reduced health complications from the COVID-19 virus, 2) offer testing for infections, and 3) focus on health protocols to safeguard against the COVID-19

 NOW THEREFORE the SRPMIC Local Emergency Declaration for COVID-19 of March 18, 2020 is rescinded and the Thirteenth Directive - ALLOW ALL BUSINESSES IN THE COMMUNITY TO BE EXEMPT FROM SRPMIC COVID-19 DIRECTIVES AND ELIMINATE THE MANDATE FOR FACE COVERINGS-issued on February 24, 2022 is rescinded.

-April 13, 2022
+April 13, 2022 Salt River Pima-Maricopa

-Date

-Salt River Pima-Maricopa Indian Community Council
+Date Indian Community Council

-whi-Martin Harvier, President
+Martin Harvier, President

-April 13, 2022 toufes b.
-199
+Attest: 1

+Erica Hannier Approved as to Form by the

+Frica Hanrier Secretary Approved as to Form by the